Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 7/19/2021 (Day 80)

+-👩‍💻 Continued work on the React emoji search app!
+Implemented infinite scrolling and got a bug figured out with dark mode - I needed to change the class name on the root <html> element, not the <body> tag like I originally had implemented!
+Hoping I can get it deployed to Netlify tomorrow.
+Also managed to knock out the daily 100Devs problem! 🎉

 ## 7/19/2021 (Day 79)

 - 👨‍👩‍👧 Olivia has a friend over for a sleepover, so mom duties took priority today!
 I did manage to complete the daily 100Devs problem, though, and spent some time on a Squarespace website for a work client.
 Hoping the kiddos sleep well tonight and I can have a more productive day tomorrow!